-In the context of wildfire hazard, the term "hazard" refers to the presence, structure, and makeup of vegetation fuels and the amount of potential energy that may be released in a given environment or weather condition.
+In the context of wildfire hazard, the term "hazard" refers to the presence, structure, and makeup of vegetation fuels and the amount of potential energy that may be released in each environment or weather condition.
 The term "risk" is the chance, high or low, that any hazard will cause harm to an asset.
+In the context of wildland fire hazard assessment, a hazard can't be mitigated, where a risk posed by the hazard risk can be.

 An "asset" is anything that has value, such as property, structures, infrastructure, natural resources, etc. The county-level hazard assessment presented in this section focuses on fire hazard relative to structures (buildings and homes) throughout the county.